- A Cat’s Natural Behavior

 Rover reports that a CBD dosage for cats can be a solution for the aging factor.

-Your cat might suffer from aches and pains stemming from arthritis and other degenerative diseases.
+Your cat might suffer from aches and pains stemming from degenerative diseases.
 There’s no real cure for aging.
 Making the pet as comfortable as possible is the solution.

 Differences Between Pet and Human CBD